-As a Wave 2 agency, OCSD was required to begin collecting perceived demographic data on January 1, 2019.
+The Orange County Sheriff's Department (OCSD) began collecting perceived demographic data on January 1, 2019.
 This data, referred to by RIPA as "stop data," is to be collected in accordance with the California Code of Regulations and submitted to the Department of Justice on a yearly basis.

-As outlined by the California Code of Regulations (11 CCR § 999.224), RIPA stop data must be collected during police contacts matching either of the following criteria: "(1) Any detention, as defined above in these regulations, by a peace officer of a person; or (2) any peace officer interaction with a person in which the officer conducts a search, as defined in these regulations."
+As outlined by the California Code of Regulations (11 CCR § 999.224), RIPA stop data must be collected during law enforcement contacts matching either of the following criteria: "(1) Any detention, as defined above in these regulations, by a peace officer of a person; or (2) any peace officer interaction with a person in which the officer conducts a search, as defined in these regulations."

-It should be noted that, although titled "stop," the RIPA data stop requirement does not only apply to deputy initiated activity, i.e., traffic stops, and can be triggered at any point during any police contact.
+Although titled "stop," the RIPA stop data requirement does not exclusively apply to deputy-initiated activities, i.e., traffic stops, and can be triggered at any point during any law enforcement contact.
 These contacts can include, but are not limited to, calls for service, consensual contacts, and non-enforcement related community events.